RockX-SG/uniiotx/README.md

 Next State:  integration test on IoTeX testnet && unit test on local testnet.

 ### Network Configuration
-To add IoTeX Testnet and Mainnet configurations, execute the following commands separately:
+To add IoTeX Testnet and Mainnet configurations, run the following commands separately:

-For IoTeX Testnet: `brownie networks add IoTeX iotex-testnet host=https://babel-api.testnet.iotex.io chainid=4690`
+- For IoTeX Testnet: `brownie networks add IoTeX iotex-testnet host=https://babel-api.testnet.iotex.io chainid=4690`

-For IoTeX Mainnet: `brownie networks add IoTeX iotex-mainnet host=https://babel-api.mainnet.iotex.io chainid=4689`
+- For IoTeX Mainnet: `brownie networks add IoTeX iotex-mainnet host=https://babel-api.mainnet.iotex.io chainid=4689`

 If you successfully added the network, you'll see a success message along with the network details in the terminal.